-Curricular Practical Training, employment authorization for a work experience that is a required or integral component of the student's program of study, is granted by a designated school official, an advisor in the Office for International Student and Scholar Services at DePaul University and requires an offer letter from the employer specifying the employer's name, work site address and dates of employment.
+Curricular Practical Training, employment authorization for a work experience that is a required or integral component of the student's program of study, is granted by a designated school official, an advisor in International Student and Scholar Services at DePaul University and requires an offer letter from the employer specifying the employer's name, work site address and dates of employment.
 There is no processing fee for the employer.

 How do students obtain academic training?

-Academic Training, a temporary employment authorization designed to provide students with an opportunity to apply knowledge obtained in an academic program to a practical work experience, is granted by a responsible officer or alternate responsible officer (ARO), an advisor in the Office for International Student and Scholar Services at DePaul University, and requires an offer letter from the employer specifying the following: employer's name, supervisor's name, work site address, dates of employment, position description and salary.
+Academic Training, a temporary employment authorization designed to provide students with an opportunity to apply knowledge obtained in an academic program to a practical work experience, is granted by a responsible officer or alternate responsible officer (ARO), an advisor in International Student and Scholar Services at DePaul University, and requires an offer letter from the employer specifying the following: employer's name, supervisor's name, work site address, dates of employment, position description and salary.
 There is no processing fee for the employer.

 Can international students legally work in the U.S. after graduation?